Configuring global settings

 Port Scan Speed

-- Port scan speeds 1-2 are very slow, but very accurate.
-However, these options should only be used if the firewall is very sensitive to port scans and the scope is less than 5 total IPs.
+| 1 | nmap -T1 | Port scan speeds 1 and 2 are very slow but very accurate.
+However, these options should be used only if the firewall is sensitive to port scans and the scope is fewer than five total IP addresses. |

-- Port scan speed 3 is the default and preferred for most situations.
-It’s a perfect balance between speed and accuracy.
+| 3 | nmap -T3 | Port scan speed 3 is the default option and preferred for most situations.
+TIP Opting to keep this value is recommended for the ideal balance between speed and accuracy. |

-- Port scan speed 4 is more accurate and faster for IP ranges between 1000+ total IPs.
+| 4 | masscan 1000 | Port scan speed 4 is more accurate and faster for IP ranges with 1,000 or more total IP addresses. |

 Treat all systems as online